SlimeKnights/slimeknights.github.io/faq/index.md

 ---
 layout: page
 title: FAQ
+description: This page covers frequently asked questions about SlimeKnights mods.
+These answers are meant as a general answer to questions in any of our mods; mods will often have a specific FAQ to answer more specific questions.
 ---

-This FAQ covers commonly asked questions about SlimeKnights mods.
+{{page.description}}

 Because it needs to be said to our discord users for some reason, **this FAQ is up to date**.
 If it has not been updated in awhile, that means nothing has changed.
 Asking a question that is on here because "it has not been updated in awhile" is a violation of our rules and is grounds for banning.